wgseligman/GramsSim/scripts/README.md

 ## Examples

-`SimpleAnalysis.C` - a very simple example of how to look at the ntuples produced by gramsg4.
+`SimpleAnalysis.C` - a very simple example of how to look at the trees produced by gramsg4 using a ROOT macro.
+Note that this macro depends on [GramsSim/rootlogon.C](../rootlogon.C), which loads the [GramsDataObj](../GramsDataObj) dictionary when you start an interactive ROOT session.

-`RadialDistance.py` - a more realistic example of how to look at the ntuples produced by gramsg4, this time in Python.

-`dEdxExample.cc` - an example of how to link the output ntuples from gramsg4 and use those ntuples for a physics calculation.
-There are lots of detailed comments in here, to illustrate how to use features of ROOT's RDataFrame.
+`dEdxExample.cc` - An example of how to read a map-based branch in one of the GramsSim output files.
+There are lots of detailed comments in here, to point the way to users developing code for their own tasks.

-`HitRestructure.cc` - an example of how to take the LArHits ntuple from the gramsg4 output, which has one row per hit, and turn the collection of hits for a given run/event/trackID into a single row with vectors of hit information.

-`RestructuredEdx.cc` - an example of how to read in an ntuple with columns that contains vectors (eg., the output of HitRestructure) and append a new column that also contains a vector.
+`dEdxExample.py` - The same as above, but in Python.

+`RadialDistance.py` - a more realistic example of how to look at the trees produced by gramsg4.

 `Hist2Text.C` - converts a ROOT histogram into the simple text format used by Geant4's General Particle Source system.
 Any `.root` or `.txt`